Kim Stanley Robinson (photo ©Szymon Sokol) was born on March 23, 1952, in Waukegan, Illinois.

 The Mars trilogy is extremely complex because it addresses scientific and technological issues but also ecological and social.
-There are trans-national corporations which effectively replace national governments, there’s genetic engineering, not just the terraforming of Mars but also of other planets and satellites up to humans espansion beyond the solar system.
+There are transnational corporations that effectively replace national governments, there’s genetic engineering, not just the terraforming of Mars but also of other planets and satellites up to humans’ expansion beyond the solar system.

 Kim Stanley Robinson wrote other stories connected to the Mars trilogy collected in the anthology “The Martians” including one titled “Green Mars” like the novel.
 Some stories tell stories alternative to those of novels.